ipref/ietf/stop-ipv4-creep.md

 ![step 1](./stop-ipv4-creep.s1.jpg)

-IPREF gateways are installed but not used yet.
+IPREF gateways are installed but not used.

 ![step 1](./stop-ipv4-creep.s2.jpg)

 IPREF gateways are configured.
 References are assigned.
 Traffic goes through the IPREF gateways.
+All services subject to transition are now accessed via IPREF.
+Tests should be run to confirm this.

+Transition effort of local networks is decoupled from transition efforts of peer networks.
+Local networks may now start internal transition to IPv6 independently.

 ![step 1](./stop-ipv4-creep.s3.jpg)